 Where she plans on going in her Ford Transit camper

 Joan’s plan is to start off small.
 She’ll drive down the East coast, stopping at campgrounds, visiting friends.
-She’ll test out her rig and see how she likes it.
+She’ll test out her Ford Transit conversion van and see how she likes it.

 “I’m going to stay in state parks, national parks.
-I’m excited to try Walmart parking lots, that sounds like fun,” she said.
+I’m excited to try Walmart parking lots with my Ford Transit camper van, that sounds like fun,” she said.

 Then, once solar goes in next spring, the sky’s the limit.